31 Best Event Management Software in 2026

 • Multi-tier pricing, group discounts, complex approval workflows, automated waitlists

-• Full mobile suite (attendee engagement, lead capture, badge printing, self-check-in), and advanced networking Common for: Trade shows, large conferences, enterprise events
+• Full mobile suite: attendee engagement, lead capture, badge printing, self-check-in, advanced networking

-• AI-powered matching, advanced networking lounges and meeting scheduling, community building
+• AI-powered matching, advanced networking lounges, meeting scheduling, community building

 • Advance lead capture app with comprehensive analytics and CRM integration

-• Advanced email automation, AI-powered content, multi-channel campaigns, sophisticated segmentation
+• Advanced email automation, AI-powered content, multi-channel campaigns, granular segmentation

 • Advanced speaker portals, unlimited file hosting, version control, automated workflows